Carmelsoft/EthereumDappforRealEstateTokens/README.md

 ![remix](images/Remix_4.PNG)

 Here is what it looks like in Etherscan.
-You can see that 4 tokens have been minted:
+You can see that more than 5 tokens have been minted (under multiple owners):

 ![etherscan](images/Etherscan_2.PNG)